Wilfred/the_end_times/README.md

 ## Rules

-* Each program should implement the same algorithm.
+* Each test program should implement the same algorithm.

 * No FFI.

+* Different language implementations (e.g. GCC and Clang) may have different test programs.